 upon which you must record your declinations for Illinois risks.
 For more specific information

 on declination requirements and your record-keeping responsibilities, see

-the SLA.
+the SLAI.
 The Association does not have the facility to assist with

 market searches.
 The federal NRRA

 law has created the

 Exempt Commercial Purchaser category.
 Provided you comply with

 do not need to get 3 declinations when obtaining surplus line insurance for

 with your document filings.
 You will be billed monthly for stamping